eli64s/readme-ai/README.md

 Over a dozen CLI options are available to customize the README generation process:

-- **LLM Options**: Run the tool with OpenAI, Ollama, or Google Vertex AI services, or in offline mode.
+- **LLM Options**: Run the tool with OpenAI, Ollama, Google Gemini, or in offline mode.
 - **Offline Mode**: Generate a [README](https://github.com/eli64s/readme-ai/blob/main/examples/markdown/readme-offline.md) without making API calls.
 Readme-ai is still able to populate a significant portion of the README using metadata collected during preprocessing.
 - **Project Badges**: Choose from an array of [badge styles](https://shields.io/), colors, and alignments.
 - **Project Logo**: Select from the default set, upload your own, or let the LLM give it a try!